Xavius1/subito-graphql/etc/subito-graphql.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "TPayloadInput" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "TPayload" needs to be exported by the entry point index.d.ts
 //
 // @public @deprecated
 export const failPayload: ({ message, data, success, code, keyData, }: TPayloadInput) => TPayload;